 The story...

-I've written before of how much I liked my Amber-Vision glasses.
-When sporting my Amber-Visions, my environment looked, clearer, more vibrant, exciting, pleasant, with a touch of expectancy for the "good life."
-Sure, I wasn't always wearing them.
-They weren't always there when I needed them.
+Those Amber-Vision glasses were great.
+The tinted lenses seemed to make the environment: clearer, more vibrant, exciting, and pleasant too, It was like insight into a better life.
+But, you couldn't always wear them.
+They weren't always there when I wanted them.
 They didn't fit quite as good as they aged.
-The effect was less noticeable as time passed.
+The positive effects were less noticeable as time passed.
 And, they were eventually lost or replaced.

-What if we had glasses that filtered our random thoughts, pre-judgements, biases, rules, fears, and worries?
+What if we had glasses that filtered out our random thoughts, pre-judgements, biases, rules, fears, and worries?
 I wonder what we might sense, better understand, imagine, and experience.
 How would the group look - might we feel more like "we" instead of "me" and "them?"

 Just for today...